cyn0/WhyThisTrending/README.md

 #Methodology
 ###Offline process - Crawling
 Scrapy tool is used to crawl News sites to extract content and other information from the site.
-The extracted contents are stored in SQL database.
+The extracted contents are stored in MongoDB.

 ###Online process - Searching and scoring
 Trending keywords are retrieved from social media(Twitter, Google trends) and articles having those key-words are fetched.

 Scoring is the most crucial process as there might be several articles containing the key-words.
+  * MongoDB scoring
+    + Text search is done for the keywords, and MongoDB returns document’s score associated with the text search.
   * Local scoring
     + Here, an article is scored based on its content, date, tags etc
   - Global scoring